xiao-long-liu/xiao-long-liu.github.io/_pages/about.md

 <!-- ====== -->

-- 07/12/2025: *Argumentation Semantics Based on Solid Admissibility and Preservation of Semantic Properties*, accepted by the Journal of Logic and Computation.
+- 7 Dec 2025: *Argumentation Semantics Based on Solid Admissibility and Preservation of Semantic Properties*, accepted by the Journal of Logic and Computation.
 - Serving as a PC member for [ARG&amp;APP 2025](https://argapp-workshop.github.io)
 - Serving as a PC member for [ECAI 2025](https://ecai2025.org)
 - Paper titled *“Proportional Acceptability of Arguments”* accepted at [CLAR 2025](https://www.zlaire.net/clar2025/)